agbrs/agb/book/src/platformer/08_multiple_levels.md

 }
 ```

-Then with a small change to our main function we can advance to the next level when the player hits the flag
+# Updating the main function

+With these changes, the main function becomes:

 ```rust
 #[agb::entry]